 - your ability to repay the loan

-- your savings - your award will usually be reduced by the amount of any savings you or your partner or civil partner have above £1,000 (or £2,000 if one or both of you is over 61)
+- your savings - your award will usually be reduced by the amount of any savings you or your partner or civil partner have above £1,000 (or £2,000 if one or both of you is 62 or over)

 The following can't be taken into account:

 - the urgency of your need

 - any health problems you or your family might have